Supported Postgres Extensions

 auto_explain Automatically logs execution plans of slow SQL statements.
 It helps in performance analysis by tracking down un-optimized queries in large applications that exceed a specified time threshold.

-basebackuptoshell Adds a custom basebackup target called shell.
-This enables an administartor to make a base backup of a running PostgreSQL server to a shell archive.
+basebackup_to_shell Adds a custom basebackup target called shell.
+This enables an administrator to make a base backup of a running PostgreSQL server to a shell archive.

 basic-archive An archive module that copies completed WAL segment files to the specified directory.
 Can be used as a starting point for developing own archive module.